Below you’ll find profiles and corresponding courses for the Beyond120 faculty. Interested in meeting with a faculty member?

 crichmond@advising.ufl.edu

-Hi, I’m Christine and I’m both an academic advisor in the College of Liberal Arts and Sciences and a faculty member in the Beyond120 program for Global Engagement.
+Hi, I’m Christine and I’m a faculty member in the Beyond120 program for Global Engagement.
 I’m happy to say I’ve always been a Gator and earned both of my degrees here.
-Currently, I’m a program director for the UF in Vigo and UF in London: CLAS Internship study abroad programs, and have helped lead excursions to meet with CLAS alumni in London and Washington D.C.
+I’m a program director for many of our Beyong120 Internship and shadowing programs, and have helped lead Beyond120 excursions both in the U.S. and internationally.
 I went through most of my time as an undergraduate student in CLAS completely undecided about my career path, so I can relate to students who have not yet discovered what they want to do.
 If only the Beyond120 program had been around when I was a student!
 Through experiences like traveling, teaching, and taking on a variety of jobs I finally discovered that I love working with college students.
-In my free time I’m a mom, equestrian, photographer, and spend most Saturdays photographing and exercising animals at Alachua County Animal Services or volunteering at rescue adoption events.
-I’m also on the Board of Directors for Gainesville Modern, helping to preserve and educate the local community about modern architecture.
+In my free time I’m a mom, photographer, and spend most Saturdays photographing and exercising animals at Alachua County Animal Resources or volunteering at rescue adoption events.

 Experiential Learning Memory: When I was in my third year at UF I was the first in my family to go abroad to study in Tanzania.
 After studying Swahili, I wanted to practice my language skills and learn more about African culture, history, and society.
 It was a life-changing experience that not only instilled in me a love of travel, but opened my eyes to issues such as race and privilege, gender inequity, genocide, and the battle against HIV/AIDS.
 I’m still learning from the experience, even years later, and encourage every student to include an international experience into their time as an undergraduate.